-In the event the board of directors would propose to the general meeting that the pre-emptive rights of shareholders should be waived, this proposal will be justified in the notice of the general meeting and disclosed in a stock exchange notice in connection with the capital increase.
+In the event the Board would propose to the general meeting that the pre-emptive rights of shareholders should be waived, this proposal will be justified in the notice of the general meeting and disclosed in a stock exchange notice in connection with the capital increase.

-Any transactions carried out by the company in its own shares will be carried out either on the Oslo Stock Exchange or at prevailing stock market prices.
-In situations with limited liquidity in the company’s shares, the board of directors will consider alternatives in order to ensure the equal treatment of shareholders.
+Any transactions carried out by the Company in its own shares will be carried out either on the Oslo Stock Exchange or at prevailing stock market prices.
+In situations with limited liquidity in the Company’s shares, the Board will consider alternative means to ensure the equal treatment of shareholders.

 Transactions between related parties

-The company is not aware of any potential conflicts of interest between the duties owed to the company by the members of the board of directors or the company’s management, and their private interests or other duties.
-The company is party to facility lease agreements with companies that are controlled by shareholders of AKVA group; however, these are all based on arm’s length market terms.
+The Company is not aware of any potential conflicts of interest between the duties owed to the Company by the members of the Board or the Company’s management, and their private interests or other duties.
+The Company is party to facility lease agreements with companies that are controlled by shareholders of AKVA group; however, these are all based on arm’s length market terms.

-In order to avoid conflicts of interest, the company has introduced guidelines pursuant to which members of the board of directors and the company’s management must act.
+In order to avoid conflicts of interest, the Company has guidelines pursuant to which the members of the Board and the company’s management must act.

-The shares are freely negotiable.
+The Company's shares are freely negotiable.
 The Articles of Association place no restrictions on negotiability.

 6. General meetings

-- ensuring that the resolutions and supporting information distributed are sufficiently detailed and comprehensive to allow shareholders to form a view on all matters to be considered at the meeting
+- the resolutions and supporting information distributed are sufficiently detailed, comprehensive and specific to allow shareholders to form a view on all matters to be considered at the meeting

-- setting any deadline for shareholders to give notice of their intention to attend the meeting as close to the date of the meeting as possible
+- any deadline for shareholders to give notice of their intention to attend the meeting is set as close to the date of the meeting as possible

-- ensuring that the members of the Board of Directors and the nomination committee and the auditor are present at the general meeting
+- the members of the board of directors and the chairman of the nomination committee are present at the general meeting

-- making arrangements to ensure an independent chairman for the general meeting
+- the general meeting is able to elect an independent chairman for the general meeting

-The Annual General Meeting for 2017 was held on the 10th of May, and was in all material respect carried through in accordance with item 6 in the recommendation with the following exceptions:
+The Annual General Meeting in 2020 was in all material respect carried out in accordance with recommendation no. 6 of the Code with the following exceptions:

-The Annual General Meeting in 2017 was chaired by an independent chairman.
-It is the intention of the board of directors to nominate an independent chairman also for future general meetings.
+The Annual General Meeting in 2020 was chaired by an independent chairman.
+It is the intention of the Board to nominate an independent chairman also for future general meetings.

 7. Nomination committee